JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

   - Encrypt data at rest with SageMaker with AWS KMS (create, import, rotate, disable, delete, define usage policies for, and audit the use of encryption keys).

+  - Ways to manage AWS KMS with Amazon S3:

+    -

 - **Deploy and operationalize ML solutions.**AWS CloudTrail